 Going in, my doctor cautioned that although the effects could be very significant, they weren’t a cure-all, and right now near the end of treatment I have a good understanding of what that meant.
 When you’re in a crisis or some kind of recovery, it can be easy to forget what is and isn’t exclusively a psychiatric issue.
 It’s almost like the “happy pills” myth has become so widespread that there’s a part of us that wants that to be true.
 However, the truth is that they are designed to return you to baseline and allow you to function as a normal, healthy human being.
 Despite not being done with treatment I already feel very close to that point.

 That comes with some reality checks- primarily that, as obvious as it sounds, anything that exists outside of my brain or realm of control remains unchanged.
 While it did not change my employment situation, I was able to find work, very possibly due to an increase in what I’m capable of in applying for them.
 However, the relationships I lost are still gone.
-My trust is still gone, or weakened.
+My trust issues remain.
 The political climate in my home country has not changed.
 And for all I know, the people I lost and the people that hurt me don’t know about the constant work I have done on myself.
-The average level of consideration given to relationships by others is still not what I thought it was, and I am still faced with the fear of new relationships because of that.
+There is still a disconnect between what people are like and what I thought they were like prior to understanding my own neurology (and how different it is from 95% of people).
 These things are all specific to my life and, again, are mostly things that I cannot change.
 The treatment does, however, make me more capable in dealing with these issues and the effects they have on my life.

 Post-Treatment 1: As of this writing I am two days past the final session of TMS.
 Everything mentioned above still applies, along with some things that are either new developments or are newly discovered.
 The most significant of which is that all suicidal ideation and any suicidal intention whatsoever are gone.
-There are several parts to this: Common suicidal urges, the urge to consider suicide as a way out of a feared possible crisis, the wish that I had done it when the time was ideal- for instance when the pain was still fresh and I lived alone.
-All of these are gone.
+There are several parts to this: Common suicidal urges, the urge to “escape”, the occasional regret over having not done it when it was the “right time” (disclaimer: there is NO right time).
+All of these thoughts and urges are gone.
 In cases of extreme stress there can still be intrusive thoughts about it but not only is that the worst-case scenario, it comes with zero intent.
 This is not to say that it won’t ever come back.

 Post-Treatment 2: By now it is about three weeks following the completion of TMS, after which I was out of town visiting family for a while- probably the best possible thing I could have done.